Mining Cortex CTXC

 Overclocking

-There are many information in Internet with benchmark results for CTXC mining.
-Each card is unique, and the only way is to check each your card one by one.
-This is not an easy job, associated with a lot of nerves.
-Arm yourself with patience.
+There is plenty of information online with benchmark results for CTXC mining.
+Each card is unique, so the only way is to test each one individually.
+This is not an easy job and requires patience.

 Challenges to solve

-Happily, Cuckoo algorithm does not overheat the video cards.
-However, at the summer the ambient temperatures are high, and your card(s) can quickly reach 70+ degrees.
+Fortunately, the Cuckoo algorithm does not overheat video cards.
+However, in the summer the ambient temperatures are high, and your cards can quickly reach 70+ degrees Celsius.

 How to solve this?

-Many miners are installing special ventilation systems.
-Others are adding air conditioning to cool the air.
+Many miners install dedicated ventilation systems, while others add air conditioning to cool the room.

-One possible approach, is periodically to update the power of your video cards, so to keep them at constant temperature.
-This approach is applicable for Cortex miners.
-The electricity power has impact on the hashrate speed, but keeping low the video-card temperature have big impact on its life.
-If you are mining on Linux family OS, below is a bash script, that will help you to handle it.
+One possible approach is to periodically adjust the power limits on your video cards to keep them at a constant temperature.
+This approach works well for Cortex miners.
+Power consumption impacts hashrate, but keeping the GPU temperature low has a big impact on its lifespan.
+If you are mining on a Linux-family OS, the script below can help manage it.

 #!/usr/bin/sudo bash